rainymoon911/edx-xblock-codebrowser/README.md

-it is a xblock for codebrowser(woboq) in edx and it hasn't been accomplished
+it is a xblock for codebrowser(woboq) and the code is on gitlab

+the xblock